PrafullJoshi/spring-boot-playground/task-jwt-sample/README.md

-# Step 1
+# Testing with and without Authentication
-## Create sample REST Controller with Storage APIs for Tasks
+## Step 1 - Create sample REST Controller with Storage APIs for Tasks
 No Dependency on Security needed for now.
 On Root folder execute following command to start the server
 ```sh